keithbuhler/dissertation-story/Dissertation Story.md

 The main thesis of this chapter has been that the following generic is true: "human beings are practical, rational primates."
 This generic, I have argued, is defensible both philosophically and scientifically.
 It is discoverable both by humans examining our species from "within" the human point of view and by alien anthropologists examining our species from "outside" the human point of view (so long as they too were intelligent and rational).
 This generic picks out a property or set of properties we might describe as 'human nature.'
 If this is anywhere near to correct, then human nature is not a complete mystery.
 We know *enough* about it to build a neo-Aristotelian theory of ethics grounded in evaluations of human beings by reference to the human life form.

+### Synthesis

+The thesis of this chapter has been the generic truth -- or the Aristotelian categorical -- that humans are practical primates.
+This generic, I have argud, captures a set of truths about the human life form and natural telos in the same manner as other respectable scientific statements, such as 'the platypus is an egg-laying mammal' and 'the baby chick becomes a rooster'.
+Every animal's nature or life form has genus and differentiam.
+For human beings, our differentiam is that we can engage in practical reasoning.
+Hence, our animality and our rationality both count.
+Being a primate entails that we are alive and share properties in common with all organic nature.
+Being a practical reasoning primate includes a set of capacities, including abstract thought but also more: speech, sociality, rational practice, and creativity.
+I also argued that the generic truth about humanity holds good in the face of important objections to the effect that we have no nature, or that our only nature is biological.
+I have not yet fully articulated what effect rationality has on our animal nature and rebutted the objection that it renders irrelevant all the prima facie natural norms arising from our animal or biological nature.
+But I have argued that there is good reason to affirm a kind of prima facie natural normativity binding on human beings.
+Getting clear on the truly ethical significance of human norms is our next task.

 ## Human Norms, Ethical Norms

 On best evidence, human beings are practical rational primates.
 What is the ethical upshot?